Same-sex marriage is "an important step forward" and will "make our society stronger", David Cameron has said.

 "I don't subscribe to it myself, but I recognise the merit in the argument, and that is this: if the government is serious about this, take it away, abolish the Civil Partnerships Bill, abolish civil marriage, and create a Civil Union Bill that applies to all people irrespective of the sexuality, or their relationships, and that means brothers and brothers, and sisters and sisters, and brothers and sisters as well.

 "That would be a way forward.
-This is not."'Right side of history'
+This is not."

 Reports suggest upwards of 120 Conservative MPs could vote against the government's plans, including some cabinet ministers.

 MPs will have a free vote on the bill, meaning they will not be ordered to vote for or against by party whips.